se-edu/learningresources/contents/security/sqlInjection.md

 AND Password = ‘pw1234’
 ```

 This query would find all entries in the `Users` table in the database, and return any entries where the `Username` is `Alice` and the `Password` is `pw1234`.
 If the previous table was searched, it would return the details of the second row as the result.
 Since there was a result returned, the website would be able to tell that a legitimate username and password combination was entered since the query requires that both are matched to retrieve the data.
 Thus, the website would know that the user is legitimate, and the user would be allowed to log into the site.
  On the other hand, if no result was returned by the database, the website would know that the username and password combination does not match any of the users in the database, and would deny access to the person trying to log in.

+**However, some websites may not check the syntax of user input rigorously, and therefore a malicious user can inject SQL query via the user input.**

-However, users are not limited to just filling in legitimate username and password strings.
-This example website directly use the information given by the user without any validation.
-Thus, an attacker is able to write code as input for their own malicious purposes.
+In the example above, the website directly substitutes the information given by the user without any validation.
+In this case, an attacker can supply some malicious SQL code in the user input such that it changes the nature of the SQL statement executed.

  For example, the attacker can add more parameters to the query:

 ```sql
 Username: Admin